kyleepena/pr-send-to-tech-support/README.md

 ## 🧑‍💻 Built by

 Kylee Peña – Senior Product Marketing Manager, Adobe This project is a vibes-based exploration of useful utilities for real editors.
+It was made with the help of Cursor, ChatGPT, and Claude.